EV Charging for UK Holiday Lets: The Complete 2026 Guide for Owners and Operators

 Which EV chargers work best for UK holiday lets?

-Four chargers dominate the UK holiday let market in 2026: MyEnergi Zappi, Easee One, Wallbox Pulsar Plus, and Pod Point Solo 3.
+Five chargers dominate the UK holiday let market in 2026: MyEnergi Zappi, Easee One, Easee Charge Max, Wallbox Pulsar Plus, and Pod Point Solo 3.
 Each has trade-offs.

 | Charger | Strengths | Weaknesses | MID meter | Best for |